-Enormous 'Mega-Fire' In Australia Engulfs 1.5 Million Acres
+Enormous 'Megafire' In Australia Engulfs 1.5 Million Acres

 The protesters directed their ire at Prime Minister Scott Morrison, whose coalition government's policies have rejected a link between Australia's unprecedented drought and fires crisis and climate change.

 However, the prime minister said this week that his government would launch an inquiry to examine whether there was any connection between the fires and climate change.
-Asked whether he expected the current fire crisis to become commonplace in Australia due to climate change, he replied: "The links and implications here have been acknowledged."
+Asked whether he expected the current fire crisis to become commonplace in Australia because of climate change, he replied: "The links and implications here have been acknowledged."

-Morrison, who has also found himself on the defensive for taking a Hawaiian vacation with his family while the bushfires raged, also said Friday he had ordered the military to be on standby to help firefighters.
+Morrison, who has also found himself on the defensive for taking a Hawaiian vacation with his family while the fires raged, also said Friday he had ordered the military to be on standby to help firefighters.

 "I've given them very clear instructions that they are to stand ready to move and support immediately," he said.
 "In the event that they are needed in the wake of what we hope we will not see today, but we must prepare for today."